-Israel shuts Egypt border crossing following terror warning
+Israel shuts Egypt border after terror warning Passover eve

+Israel closed its Taba border crossing to the Sinai peninsula, warning of an "imminent" militant attack there and urged its citizens to leave Egypt hours before the start of the Passover holiday, when Sinai is a popular destination for many secular Israelis.

-JERUSALEM (AP) — Israel closed its Taba border crossing to Egypt Monday following a warning by its anti-terrorism office of an “imminent” militant attack there.
-The closure comes hours before the start of the Passover holiday, when Sinai is a popular destination for many Israelis.
+JERUSALEM — Israel closed its Taba border crossing to the Sinai peninsula on Monday following warnings by its anti-terrorism office of an “imminent” militant attack there and urged its citizens to leave Egypt hours before the start of the Passover holiday, when Sinai is a popular destination for many secular Israelis.

 Soon after the announcement, sirens wailed in parts of southern Israel alerting residents to a rocket attack.
-The military said a rocket fired from Sinai exploded in an open field, causing no injuries.
+The military said a rocket fired from Sinai exploded in southern Israel, hitting a greenhouse but causing no injuries.
+The Islamic State group later claimed responsibility for the attack.

-Intelligence Minister Yisrael Katz said in a statement Monday there was intel regarding a potential “terror attack” against tourists in the Sinai peninsula.
+Yisrael Katz, Israel’s transportation and intelligence minister, said in a statement Monday there was intel regarding a potential “terror attack” against tourists in the Sinai peninsula.
 The crossing remains open for those wanting to return from Egypt.

 The border closure comes a day after militants in Egypt bombed two churches, killing dozens of Christian worshippers during Palm Sunday ceremonies.
 In the wake of those attacks, Israel’s anti-terrorism office called on all Israeli tourists in Sinai to return home immediately and asked Israelis planning trips to the Sinai to cancel.